melezhik/Sparrow6/documentation/development.md

 ## Single or double dashes

-Double dashes is default behavior when coercing `args` arrays into a string.
+Double dashes is default behavior when coercing `args` array elements into a string.

 If you need single dashes use _explicit_ notation, by adding `-` before a parameter: